DiegelD/CarND-Path-Planning-Project/README.md

 5. Additional Information from Udacity & Build Instructions

 ## Intro Behavior Planer
-One of the most challenging topics for the self driving cars.
-The heard of it is a finite State Machine that govern the complexity of the driving care.
-Here its not about what exact input for the steering angle we are given its more about on the macroscopic level whether it's a left or right or change lanes of a highway or take an exit.
+In self-driving  cars behavior selection, is on of the most of the most challenging topics.
+Where the topic is, what to do next?
+And not on this minute level of what  exact control input to give a steering wheel but more of a macroscopic level whether it's a left or right or change lanes of a highway or take an exit.
+So a Finite Sate Machine, that govern the complex behavior of a self driving car.

 *Personal Note, after you understand a "Behavior Planer" you will never look at you own drive skill the same level as before*